Crypto investors have an increasing number of choices lately — including Enjin Coin (ENJ), which launched during the summer of 2018.

 How to Invest in Enjin

-For most investors, investing in Enjin Coin is pretty much the same as another cryptocurrency.
-The process is as easy as picking a crypto exchange, opening an account, funding it, then placing an order and transferring your holdings to your crypto wallet.
+For most investors, investing in Enjin Coin is pretty much the same as any other cryptocurrency.
+You start by picking a crypto exchange, opening an account, funding it, then placing an order and transferring your holdings to your crypto wallet.